singhvv/Apriori/README.md

 - Used Jupyter Notebook for implementation
 - Code generates a database
 - Then applies the Apriori algorithm to find frequent itemsets
-- Next steps involve improving the algorithm (coming soon)
+- Next steps involve improving the algorithm
+- Implementing idea1 today